Overview of Brazil ANVISA medical device regulations

 Medical and in vitro diagnostic (IVD) device manufacturers need to obtain approval from Agência Nacional de Vigilância Sanitária (ANVISA) prior to selling their products in Brazil.

-The Brazilian ANVISA medical device approval process explained
+Brazil ANVISA medical device regulatory approval process

 The chart illustrates the ANVISA approval process per device classification in Brazil and is available for download in the Regulatory Affairs Management Suite (RAMS).
 Only a condensed overview of the main steps for registration is provided here.